Scientific Name

 Description

 Ceropegia linearis is a climbing semi-succulent plant that produces a cluster of slender stems from a tuberous rootstock.
-The stems are annual or perennial and grow up to 6.6 feet (2 m) long.
-The tuber is up to 1.2 inches (3 cm) in diameter.
-Leaves are green, glabrous, somewhat fleshy, shortly petiolate, measuring up to 2 inches (5 cm) long and about 0.25 inches (0.6 cm) wide.
+The tuber can reach a diameter of 1.2 inches (3 cm), while the stems, which can be annual or perennial, can grow up to 6.6 feet (2 m) long.
+The leaves are green, glabrous, somewhat fleshy, shortly petiolate, measuring up to 2 inches (5 cm) long and about 0.25 inches (0.6 cm) wide.
 The leaves are ovate-lanceolate at the base of the stems and become narrower and more linear higher up, although broader forms have also been recorded.

 The flowers are white to pale magenta and usually appear from late summer to early fall, lasting up to 6 weeks.
-They can reach a length of up to 1.2 inches (3 cm).
+They can reach up to 1.2 inches (3 cm) in length.

 A gritty compost is suitable, and clay pots help with drainage, especially for species with white, thickened roots and species that form large tubers.
 Ceropegias appreciate water and a little fertilizer during warm weather, although some watering care is required for the more delicate species.
 The vine-like species can suffer from prolonged drought.